 Once a smart contract is deployed, it will likely be impossible to change it.
 You must get it right on the first try, and LIGO should help as much as possible.
 There are multiple ways to make LIGO a safer language for smart contracts.

 There already is a testing library for LIGO programs written in OCaml that is used to test LIGO itself.
 Making it accessible to users will greatly improve safety.
 A way to do so would be to make it accessible from within LIGO.

 Static analysis is the process of having a program analyze another one.
 For instance, type systems are a kind of static analysis through which it is possible to find lots of bugs.
 LIGO already has a simple type system, and we plan to make it much stronger.

-Writing less code gives you less room to introduce errors and that's why LIGO encourages writing lean rather than chunky smart-contracts.
+Writing less code gives you less room to introduce errors.
+That's why LIGO encourages writing lean rather than chunky smart contracts.

 Having an ergonomic product is crucial on multiple levels: Making features easily accessible ensures they’ll actually get used.
 Not wasting users time on idiosyncrasies frees more time for making contracts safer or building apps.
 Keeping users in a Flow state makes it possible to introduce more complex features in the language.
 There are multiple ways to improve ergonomics.